How to stay safe online

 Clear your browser history

-It’s important to clear your browsing history correctly after using the internet on any device.
+It’s important to clear your browser history correctly after using the internet on any device.
 To learn how to delete your browser history and browse more safely visit the eSafety website.

-Use ‘private’ or ‘incognito’ mode to browse the internet.
+Browse the internet using the ‘private’ or ‘incognito’ mode.
 This will help to hide the websites and information you have visited (if malware is not being used to track it in some other way).
 Learn how to go incognito on your device through the eSafety website.

 Logging out of accounts